keent/libzfl/README.txt

     ./configure --with-zeromq=/usr/local

-After building, you can run the ZFL selftests:
+After building, you can run the libzfl selftests:

     make check